 Individualise your Responses

-No matter how you feel personally about a review, you should always thank them for their feedback.
-Keep your response professional and use the reviewer’s name where possible when going through the points they have made.
-Thank the reviewer for taking the time to inform you of their points, touching on each of these points turning each negative into a positive.
+No matter how you feel personally about a review, you should always thank the reviewer for their feedback.
+Keep your response professional and use the reviewer’s name where possible when going through the points they made.
+Thank the reviewer for taking the time to inform you of their point of view, touching on each of the points made, and turning each negative into a positive.

 Show that you listen

 Feedback is essential in growing your business and improving customer relationships.
-Show, where possible that you have taken the necessary actions to resolve any issues that have been brought to your attention.
-Reply to the reviews giving evidence that you have implemented the changes that have been suggested.
-This will encourage more positive reviews, showing that their voices are heard.
+Where possible, show that you have taken the necessary actions to resolve any issues that have been brought to your attention.
+Reply to the reviews giving evidence that you have implemented any suggested changes.
+This will encourage more positive reviews because you are showing that their voices are heard.